byrd-laif/soilMakers/readme.md

 #### *The Ecology Is The Economy.*

-**Conservation as a consequence of lifestyle/production.**
+**Conservation as a consequence of lifestyle and production.**

 #### Accepting personal responsibility; truthful living.
-Authenticity - Designing for re-connectedness in contrast to designing for sustainability.
+***Librating Ones Authenticity*** - Designing for re-connectedness in contrast to designing for sustainability.

 ***Producing Something Meaningful.*** Projecting ones lifestyle into a future possibility, connected with things that make living possible.
 Living the creative process; honoring the Soul through cultivating a lifestyle that feeds the Soil - that pays all the 'bills'.